sbkashif/sbkashif.github.io/README.md

 # sbkashif.github.io — site content and editing guide

-This repository contains the source for a personal website built with Jekyll using the Minima theme.
-The README below is focused on end-user tasks: installing, previewing the site locally, and adding new content (portfolio, research, posts).
+This repository contains the source for a Jekyll-powered customized website with Minima theme as the base.
+The README below is focused on end-user tasks: installing, previewing the site locally, and adding new content which falling in one of the three categories: portfolio, research, posts.

 For more details, refer to the original `Minima` theme documentation:
 > https://github.com/jekyll/minima